-Students who need extra assistance because of academic difficulties may arrange for tutoring through their instructor, Program Director, Academic Dean or the Campus President.
+Students who need extra assistance because of academic difficulties may arrange for tutoring through their instructor, Program Director, or the Director of Education.

 Summary of Delivery System

 Programs will be delivered in some combination of classroom, laboratory, externship/practicum, clinical, and digital instruction.